Amadeus Cho: Chaos War

-Cho helps Hercules and Thor gather Sersi, Venus, Daimon Hellstrom, Silver Surfer, and Galactus together as the second incarnation of the God Squad.
-Cho calculates that Amatsu-Mikaboshi by now has consumed most of the Multiverse and urges humanity to escape to an unpopulated and sealed-off continuum.
-While Hulk and his allies, the God Squad, Alpha Flight, and the surviving Dead Avengers fight Amatsu-Mikaboshi's forces, Cho and Galactus work on a machine that will transfer Earth to the sealed-off continuum.
+During the "Chaos War" storyline, Amadeus helps Hercules and Thor gather Sersi, Venus, Daimon Hellstrom, Silver Surfer, and Galactus together as the second incarnation of the God Squad.
+Amadeus calculates that Amatsu-Mikaboshi by now has consumed most of the Multiverse and urges humanity to escape to an unpopulated and sealed-off continuum.
+While Hulk and his allies, the God Squad, Alpha Flight, and the surviving Dead Avengers fight Amatsu-Mikaboshi's forces, Amadeus and Galactus work on a machine that will transfer Earth to the sealed-off continuum.
 Amatsu-Mikaboshi is eventually defeated when he instead is thrown into the continuum.

-"Fear Itself"
+Fear Itself

-During the 2011 "Fear Itself" storyline, Amadeus Cho ends up in the middle of the Pacific Ocean with X-23, Spider-Girl, Power Man, and Thunderstrike.
+In Fear Itself, Amadeus Cho ends up in the middle of the Pacific Ocean with X-23, Spider-Girl, Power Man, and Thunderstrike.
 During the battle, they are attacked by samurai sharks.
 It is revealed that Amadeus assembled them in the hopes that they would join him as a new super-team.
 The others believe he was manipulating them and turn down his offer.